FernandoMatiasGonzalez/Loan-Default-Prediction-ML-AI/README.md

 - Understand the profile of clients likely to default.

 ## Conclusions
 After comparing 27 models, the Decision Tree Tuned Feature-Selected model emerged as the optimal solution.
 A cost-benefit analysis revealed potential annual savings of approximately 1.8 million dollars with its implementation.
+The notebook develops, tunes and feature-engineer models including Logistic Regression, Decision Tree, Random Forest, KNN, Boosting, LDA, QDA, SVM, and ANN.

 ## Readiness for Production
 The Decision Tree model's high recall for identifying loan default risk indicates readiness for production.